pimbrouwers/Validus/README.md

 open Validus

 // Define a validator which checks if a string is greater than
-// 100 chars displaying the standard error message. let greaterThanOrEqualTo100Chars =
-  Check.String.greaterThanOrEqualToLen 100 "fieldName"
+// or equal to 100 chars displaying the standard error message. let greaterThanOrEqualTo100Chars = Check.String.greaterThanOrEqualToLen 100 "fieldName"

 greaterThanOrEqualTo100Chars "validus"

 // Define a validator which checks if a string is greater than
-// 100 chars displaying a custom error message. let greaterThanOrEqualTo100CharsCustom =
-  let msg = sprintf "%s must be greater than or equal to 100 chars" Check.WithMessage.String.greaterThanOrEqualToLen 100 msg "fieldName"
+// or equal to 100 chars displaying a custom error message. let greaterThanOrEqualTo100CharsCustom = let msg = sprintf "%s must be greater than or equal to 100 chars" Check.WithMessage.String.greaterThanOrEqualToLen 100 msg "fieldName"